How to prepare your children for moving?

 Keep the children informed

 But actually, that’s one of the worst things you can do.
 In fact – we recommend doing the complete opposite.
 The minute you’ve definitely decided to move – go and tell your entire family.
 Don’t leave the kids out of this.
 Why?
-It’s simple – if they find out early on, they’ll have a lot more time to emotionally cope with this big change, especially if it’s a long distance move.
-And then tell them everything you’re doing related to the move helps make them feel part of it.
+It’s simple – if they find out early on, they’ll have a lot more time to emotionally cope with this big change, especially if it’s a long-distance move.
+Going over details and telling them everything you’re doing related to the move helps make them feel part of it.

 Speaking of time – you should know that this will become a rare commodity.
-You’ll soon see that a relocation requires a lot of time management.
+You’ll soon see that relocation requires a lot of time management.
 Once the planning phase starts, you’ll have a bunch of chores to juggle almost every day.
-You’ll be dealing with everything, from simple stuff like researching moving companies to more difficult chores like sorting your belongings from donation, trash, and keeping.
+You’ll be dealing with everything, from the simple stuff like researching moving companies to more difficult chores like sorting your belongings from donation, trash, and keeping.
 In such a hectic environment, it’s often easy to overlook your children, and not spend enough time with them.
 But as difficult as it’ll be, this is actually the time when you’ll need to show them the most dedication.
 If you want to prepare your children for moving, you’ll need to be in constant and deep communication with them.
-You need to know if they have any qualms and doubts, and you have to address them.
+You need to know if they have any doubts and reservations, and you should address them.
 Only this will ensure that your kids adapt to the relocation smoothly.